fisser001/fogbank-scripts/docs/3_pxe_boot.rst

 - Reboot the blade
 - Press F2 to go to the system setup menu
 - Select the Integrated Devices menu item and press Enter
-- Press the down arrow key to the Network Interface Controller menu items and press space until “Enabled with PXE” is selected.
+- Press the down arrow key to the Network Interface Controller menu items and press space until "Enabled with PXE" is selected.
 Only one interface enabled with PXE is needed.
 - Save changes and exit
 - Press F12 to PXE boot